 Devil’s Pool Victoria Falls Best Time To Go?

 Devil’s Pool does NOT operate all year long.
-The Livingstone Island tours do not include Devil’s Pool during the wet season (usually February to June).
+The Livingstone Island tours do not include Devil’s Pool during the wet season (usually February to June) when higher water levels make it unsafe to enter Devil’s Pool.
 During that time, the Zambezi River waters are too strong to attempt a swim in Devil’s Pool.
-Hence you cannot go when water levels are up.
+Hence you cannot go when water levels rise.

-Devil’s Pool is usually open from mid-August to mid-January.
-The water levels are the true determination though, not the dates.
+Devil’s Pool is usually open from around mid-August to mid-January.
+But the water levels are the true determination whether or not its possible to pursue Devil’s Pool, not the dates.
 October and November may be among the best time to go to Devil’s Pool Victoria Falls, as those months provide the best odds for water levels being lower.

 Still, with high water levels during the wet season, the Livingstone Island tour doesn’t go to either Devil’s Pool or Angel’s Armchair, as both pools are unsafe during that time.